Dorothy Arzner Double Feature: CRAIG’S WIFE (1936): Block Museum - Northwestern University

 In an essay on Arzner for the Films by Women/Chicago ‘74 program, Karyn Kaye and Gerald Peary wrote: “What is the goal for the ideal Arzner heroine?
 She is gambling everything for autonomy, a free existence, control over love, freedom, career.”

-The same desires animate Sharon Hennessy’s WHAT I WANT (1973, 16mm, 10 min), which screens before CRAIG’S WIFE.
+The same desires animate Sharon Hennessey’s WHAT I WANT (1973, 16mm, 10 min), which screens before CRAIG’S WIFE.
 In the single extended take that comprises this delightful, yet rarely-screened short, the filmmaker reads aloud from a massive scroll of desires, advancing a claim for an eccentric, contradictory, but resolutely emancipatory vision of female empowerment.vlcsnap-2024-08-25-10h45m13s780.png

 CRAIG’S WIFE print courtesy of the Library of Congress; WHAT I WANT print courtesy of the filmmaker.